Welcome to our unit.

 Study Guide: Chapter 1, Section 1.1, page 1-5

 The videos in our unit are in the Videos section on the left-hand side of Moodle.
-There are 22 short, 4-5 minute videos on a number of topics.
+There are over 20 short, 4-5 minute videos on a number of topics.
 You can also find these videos linked to the relevant part of the Study Guide.
 So you can easily view them as you read each part of the Study Guide.
 You can also find these videos here.

 In our online workshops, you will have the opportunity to review some of the key concepts from the readings each week (we need to come to class having already completed the readings) and you will also have an opportunity to be supported to complete the steps of the assignment and also prepare for the exam.
 You can find information about the online workshops here.

 The assessment in our unit is:

 PeerWise supports you to read each week and develop your own personal understanding of the key concepts we are studying in our unit.
 As well as gaining a mark for PeerWise, this will help you greatly in your Assignment and in your Take Home Exam.

 The assignment is in 11 steps.
 These are due progressively during the term.
 Step 1 involves writing your key concepts and questions (KCQs) on the reading in Week 1.
 This is due by 11.00am Saturday (Week 1).